tobyloby12/AMLS-assignment/README.md

 ### Task B
 * Activate the environment created.
 * Run [Task B/mainB.ipynb](Task%20B/mainB.ipynb).
 This file contains the same code as in [Task A/main.ipynb](Task%20A/main.ipynb) however it has been adapeted for Task B. The key differences include performing data augmentation on the entire dataset, and changing the labels from binary to multiclass.

+* For the transfer learning tasks, google colab must be used.
+The gihub folder can be copied into google drive and then through the notebooks can be mounted.
+The dataset must also be present as shown in the Organisation of Files section.
 * Run [Task B/transfer_learning_Task B.ipynb](Task%20B/transfer_learning_Task%20B.ipynb).
 This file was the first transfer learning file created.
 It contains transfer learning methods and trains 3 models.
 * Run [Task B/transfer_learning_augmented_task_B.ipynb](Task%20B/transfer_learning_augmented_task_B.ipynb).
 This file is similar to the file above however it has a data augmentation step to evaluate the same models in the file above on a data augmented training set.
 * Run [Task B/transfer_learning_evaluation.ipynb](Task%20B/transfer_learning_evaluation.ipynb).
 This file was used for the evaluation of the models trained in the two transfer learning files above.